mecon-coin/Meconcash-POSCalculator/README.md

-Peercoin Proof-Of-Stake (POS) Calculator
+Meconcash Proof-Of-Stake (POS) Calculator
 ===

 http://poscalculator.peercointalk.org/

-JavaScript-based Proof-Of-Stake (POS) reward calculator for Peercoin (PPC), also known as PPCoin.
+JavaScript-based Proof-Of-Stake (POS) reward calculator for Meconcash (MCH), also known as Meconcash.

-Created by FuzzyBear of [Peercointalk](http://peercointalk.org/).
+Created by FuzzyBear

 This is still in the development and testing phase.